 Attractive Quality

-An attractive quality is one that will cause increased satisfaction to customers when done, but won't cause dissatisfaction when the feature is missing.
-In most cases, these features won't be something that is advertised, but rather will be a 'pleasant surprise' when the customer finds it on their own.
+An attractive quality is one that will cause increased satisfaction to customers when done but won't cause dissatisfaction when the feature is missing.
+In most cases, these features won't be something that is explicitly advertised but rather a 'pleasant surprise' when the customer finds it on their own.
 This could be something like a coupon for their next purchase printed inside the box.

 In many industries, the features that are listed under this category are what are most often used to set a product apart from the competition.
 When a base version of a product is similar no matter what company makes it, it is these attractive qualities that can help to swing a customer to one brand over another.